truenas/documentation/content/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 Click **Add** next to **Allowed IP Addresses** to add an entry to the allowed IP Addresses list.
 Ensure the first address and/or subnet includes your current client system.

-You can enter a specific IP address, for example *192.168.1.1*, for individual access, or use an IP address with a subnet mask, like *192.168.1.0/24*, to define a range of addresses.
+You can enter a specific IP address, for example, *192.168.1.1*, for individual access, or use an IP address with a subnet mask, like *192.168.1.0/24*, to define a range of addresses.

 You can add as many addresses as needed.